STATEMENT OF SOLIDARITY

 Recommitted to centering under-represented works by women and people of color, an initiative that began in 2018, and creating more meaningful opportunities for directors and actors of color.

 Revised our Strategic Plan in early 2021 to explicitly highlight DEI priorities and strategies.
-Assessed our progress on all initiatives in June 2022.
+We are now in the process of crafting a new three-year Strategic Plan in fall 2023.

-Launched “Project Access” in fall 2021 to reduce barriers to volunteering at Live Arts, sponsored by Virginia National Bank.
+Launched “Project Access” in fall 2021 to reduce barriers to volunteering at Live Arts.

 Partnered with The Breath Project, a national network of BIPOC artists and theaters committed to building a more equitable theater community and actively dismantling structural racism in the American Theater.
-Our first Breath Project collaboration, SILAS, THE UNINVITED by Cincinnati playwright Derek J. Snow, will debut in the 2023 WaterWorks Festival.
+Our first Breath Project collaboration, SILAS, THE UNINVITED by Cincinnati playwright Derek J. Snow, debuted at the inaugural WATERWORKS Festival in May 2023.

 Revamped our Employee Handbook in fall 2021 to reflect more equitable hiring and retention practices.